Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Population Genetics In Well-Mixed Populations

 Since these equations are linear differential equations with constant coefficients, the equilibrium is approached exponentially fast.
 The stationary solutions, which are obtained in the limit~$t\rightarrow\infty$, are given below

 From~Eqs.~(\ref{EMoranGeneticDriftMutationHSolution}) and~(\ref{EHVarianceWellMixed}), we see that, when the population size is large enough, i.e.~$\mathfrak{D}_{g}\ll(\mu_{12}+\mu_{21})$,~$H(\infty)\approx 2F(\infty)[1-F(\infty)]$, the stationary value of the heterozygosity is consistent with~$f(t)\approx F(\infty)$.
 Thus~$V(\infty)\approx0$, and the fluctuations of~$f(t)$ are negligible.
 In the opposite limit,~$H(\infty)\propto\frac{\mu_{12}+\mu_{21}}{\mathfrak{D}_{g}}$ is significantly smaller, which suggests that most of the time the population is fixed to one of the alleles, and mutations lead to rare transitions between states with~$f=0$~and~$f=1$.
+Consequently, the stationary distribution is dominated by the regions around~$f=0$ and~$f=1$, as one can see in Fig.~\ref{FStationaryDistribution}.
 Our interpretation of~Eq.~(\ref{EMoranGeneticDriftMutationHSolution}) is consistent with a more rigorous analytical and numerical analysis by Duty~\cite{Duty:Thesis}.

 Finally, we introduce Darwinian natural selection, which is usually related to the difference in the reproduction or survival probability of the organisms.
 In the continuous time limit considered here, both mechanisms of selection lead to the same dynamics; therefore, we only consider selection due to different growth rates.
 In the Moran model, a growth rate difference is embodied in modified probabilities of reproduction: the individual with allele one is chosen to reproduce not with probability~$f$ but with probability~$\frac{w_{1}f}{w_{1}f+w_{2}(1-f)}$, where~$w_{1}$~and~$w_{2}$ are the fitnesses~(i.e., growth rates) of alleles one and two respectively.
 In the absence of mutations, this modification results in